 Supply all the information as honest and as complete as possible.
 Your personal details should be entered the same way as it appeared on your passport.
 Your first name should include your middle name.

-Note: If travelling in a group and you are the main applicant, you only need to login to your IMMI account.
+Note: If traveling in a group and you are the main applicant, you only need to login to your IMMI account.
 Next is go to the new application link to lodge another application for each group member.
 Under ‘Group Processing’ you need to supply the Group ID and Group name also for each application.

 So for example, you are family of 3 or more, you only need to create one immi account for your group.
 Complete first the application of the main applicant, then lodge 2 more application for the remaining family members or dependents.